CJ4n/KeyBoard-Master/README.md

 "# KeyBoard-Master"
 # KeyBoard-Master
-This is a deskttop game to help you practise your typing speed and accuracy.
+Deskttop game to help you practise your typing speed and accuracy.

-It's written in C++(WinAPI).
+It's written in C++ (WinAPI).